 115.1(1) Applicability and scope.
-The rules set forth in this chapter govern the proceedings for all cases in which the property assessment appeal board (board) has jurisdiction to hear appeals from the action of a local board of review.
+The rules set forth in this chapter govern the proceedings for all cases in which appeals filed under Iowa Code section 441.37A before the property assessment appeal board (board) has jurisdiction to hear appeals from the action of a local board of review.
+In cases filed under Iowa Code section 427.1(40), Iowa Code section 441.42, or other applicable provision, the board may use these rules and issue other necessary orders consistent with law.